Are you thinking of spending a day in Delft? Located between Rotterdam and The Hague, it is an easy day trip from either city or from Amsterdam.

 The first pottery factory in Delft was established in the 16th Century and, at the industry’s peak, there were 32 porcelain factories in Delft.
 Ultimately competition from overseas, particularly from the UK, forced many Delftware factories out of business.

-Today, only a few surviving factories continue to hand paint their porcelain in Delft.
+Today, only a few surviving factories continue to hand-paint their porcelain in Delft.
 Much is now mass-produced in China.
-Rather ironic when you consider that Dutch artists were first inspired to produce Delftware by the Chinese porcelain that they saw.
+This is ironic, considering Dutch artists were first inspired to produce Delftware by the Chinese porcelain that they saw.

-- It is located at just outside Delft’s Old Town.
+The Royal Delft is located just outside Delft’s Old Town.
 You can get there by canal boat or via the Delft City Shuttle.

 How to get to Delft